A.F.C. Leopards: The 1970s and 80s: Legacy building and golden era

-Business as usual as Leopards marked the 80s by bring more silverware to the Den marking an unprecedented period of dominance majorly in the domestic and regional scene.
+AFC Leopards marked the 80s by marking a period of dominance majorly in the domestic and regional scene.

-The 1990s and 2000s: Little Success and Decline
+The 1990s and 2000s

-In the 90s, achievements became less frequent, although in general the team continued to win some championships thus never suffering a considerable title drought.
+In the 90s, achievements became less frequent, although in general, the team continued to win some championships thus never suffering a considerable title drought.

 The beginning of dismal campaigns for the following 10 years, including relegation from the top tier.
-However, the club’s strong team spirit, the goals of its founders, its relatively stable support base; ensured the club is rejuvenated.